-After a gunman shot up a Walmart in El Paso, Texas, killing 22 people and injuring 26 others on Saturday, the state is set to enact at least nine pro-gun measures that would make it easier to carry or store firearms in places like foster homes, schools, churches, mosques and synagogues.
+Just one day after a mass shooter killed at least 5 people and injured 21 others in Odessa, Texas, the state has enacted nine pro-gun laws that make it easier to carry or store firearms in places like foster homes, schools, churches, mosques and synagogues.

-One of the laws, HB 1387, gets rid of a limit on the number of schoolteachers and staff that can carry guns on public school campuses.
+One of the laws, HB 1387, eliminates a limit on the number of teachers and staff that can carry guns on public school campuses.
 These designated staff are known as school marshals.

 Supporters of the proposal said it would allow smaller school districts to participate in the school’s state marshal program, The Texas Tribune reported, explaining that originally schools could only designate one marshal per 200 students or per building.
 The law would would give schools the ability to decide how many marshals they want.

 Critics, like Hilary Whitfield, volunteer leader with the Texas chapter of Moms Demand Action for Gun Sense in America worried that, “If we put an unlimited number of guns in our schools, we’re only creating an unlimited number of potential mistakes that could harm our children.”